 CEO Duties #6 ― Father Time:

 Efficiently managing one’s time between professional and personal responsibilities is an integral concern for all CEOs.
 Harvard professors Michael Porter and Nitin Nohria launched a 12-years study in 2006, intending to track how 27 CEOs of multi-billion dollar companies spent their days.
 It revealed the following:

 - On average, CEOs worked 9.7 hours per weekday.

 Experiencing feelings of dread, anxiety, apathy, lack of enthusiasm, and boredom?
-These are for many the experience they have at the thought of networking or attending a networking event.
+These are, for many, the experience they have at networking or attending a networking event.
 However, this is a vital component of a CEO’s duties.
-A CEO’s network is these days, quite expansive, especially with the advent of social media and online networking sites.
-However, with quantity, comes a risk to quality.
+A CEO’s network is, these days, quite expansive, especially with the advent of social media and online networking sites.
+However, with quantity comes a risk to quality.
 There are networks, and then there are trusted networks.

-Although we might avoid the word “network,” it is through our networks that opportunities present themselves, and we grow and become more successful.
-A CEO, through networking, represents the organization for civic and professional association responsibilities, as well as activities in the local community, and at a national level.
-Participating in industry-related events or associations that will enhance the CEO’s leadership skills, the organization’s reputation, and the organization’s potential for success is important.
+Although we might avoid the word “network,” our networks present opportunities, and we grow and become more successful.
+A Chief Executive, through networking, represents the organization for civic and professional association responsibilities and activities at the local community and national levels.
+Participating in industry-related events or associations that will enhance the CEO’s leadership skills, the organization’s reputation, and the organisation’s potential for success is important.

 While it’s important for relationships to be reciprocal and uplifting to both parties, successful CEOs adopt a servant leadership perspective where appropriate.
 Lifting other people into one’s network through leveraging what you know shows a form of generosity ― doing something for someone else without expecting anything in return.
 It may be at direct odds with our conventional networking concept, but in today’s day and age, when social media is reducing human interaction and diluting the value of real connections, amazing returns ― although they may only come to fruition way down the road ― can be expected.